 When I’m prompted by Facebook signaling it’s so and so’s birthday, I click, and then, when faced with the prospect of having to actually type something, I pause and ask, “Is this person really worth the clicks it takes to spell out happy birthday?”

-From there it devolves into a scorecard situation, “Good friends will get the full, happy birthday, not so good friends will get a simple HB those in between will get either a “happy” or an HB with an exclamation mark.”
+From there it devolves into a scorecard situation, “Good friends will get the full, happy birthday, not so good friends will get a simple HB.
+Those in between will get either a “happy” or an HB with a single exclamation mark.”

 As ridiculous as this seems, I’ve been told I’m not alone in this thinking.